torbsd/torbsd.github.io/obsd-relays.md

 $ sysctl kern.maxfiles=20000
 ```

-4. And make this change persistent so that it is in effect after a reboot by adding the following to `/etc/sysctl.conf`:
+4. And make this change persistent so that it is in effect after a reboot by appending the following to `/etc/sysctl.conf`:

 ```
 kern.maxfiles=20000